 How to get the Apple Student discount

 The process works a little differently whether you’re applying in the US or the UK.
-For the former, once you’ve got your proof of eligibility (see the next section on what you need), you can head to a specific part of the Apple Store website.

 Who qualifies for the Apple Student discount?